 Alternately: "You are now a moderator of r/pyongyang" for positive statements about North Korea.

 Ron the Death Eater: SRS loves to do this to Reddit as a whole, painting all of its (male) userbase as racist, misogynistic pedophiles.
-The rest of Reddit, in turn, treat SRS as evil, man-hating harpies because most people do not make racist, misogynist, or pedophilliac comments.
+The rest of Reddit, in turn, treat all of SRS as evil, humorless, man-hating harpies.

 r/jailbait, r/creepshots, and similar/related subreddits.
 It's a long story.
 The short version: Reddit's mods were reluctant to remove even subreddits distributing child porn because it was "against free speech"; it took media attention and a long campaign by Something Awful and affiliated sites for anything to be done about them.